github/docs/content/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning.md

 {%- endif %}
 {% data reusables.advanced-security.secret-scanning-create-custom-pattern %}

 After your pattern is created, {% data variables.product.prodname_secret_scanning %} scans for any secrets in repositories within your enterprise's organizations with {% data variables.product.prodname_GH_advanced_security %} enabled, including their entire Git history on all branches.
 Organization owners and repository administrators will be alerted to any secrets found, and can review the alert in the repository where the secret is found.
-For more information on viewing {% data variables.product.prodname_secret_scanning_alerts %}, see "[Managing alerts from {% data variables.product.prodname_secret_scanning %}](/code-security/secret-security/managing-alerts-from-secret-scanning)."
+For more information on viewing {% data variables.secret-scanning.alerts %}, see "[Managing alerts from {% data variables.product.prodname_secret_scanning %}](/code-security/secret-security/managing-alerts-from-secret-scanning)."

 ## Editing a custom pattern

-When you save a change to a custom pattern, this closes all the {% data variables.product.prodname_secret_scanning_alerts %} that were created using the previous version of the pattern.
+When you save a change to a custom pattern, this closes all the {% data variables.secret-scanning.alerts %} that were created using the previous version of the pattern.
 1. Navigate to where the custom pattern was created.
 A custom pattern can be created in a repository, organization, or enterprise account.
    * For a repository or organization, display the "Security & analysis" settings for the repository or organization where the custom pattern was created.
 For more information, see "[Defining a custom pattern for a repository](#defining-a-custom-pattern-for-a-repository)" or "[Defining a custom pattern for an organization](#defining-a-custom-pattern-for-an-organization)" above.
    * For an enterprise, under "Policies" display the "Advanced Security" area, and then click **Security features**.
 For more information, see "[Defining a custom pattern for an enterprise account](#defining-a-custom-pattern-for-an-enterprise-account)" above.